tobbiesfake/time-tracking-dashboard-main/README.md

 - Give the general solution in my mind
 - Start coding Structure.
 - Markup with CSS
+- Add some JS to get user's data.
 - DONE!

 ### Built with